urbit/urbit.org-reloaded/content/using/install.md

 As mentioned before, stars are valuable.
 You are solely responsible for safeguarding your seeds and secret keys, and arming yourself with the computer-security knowledge that is attendant upon that safeguarding.
 You act at your own risk in reliance upon the contents of the manual.
 In no way is the Tlon Corporation responsible for the actions, decisions, or other behavior taken or not taken by you in reliance upon this manual.

-It’s a good idea to store your keys redundantly: for example, on both a hardware wallet and engraved on steel in a safe place, in case one of those methods fails.
+It’s a good idea to store your keys redundantly in case one method fails.
 If you deem a key to be valuable enough, you can shard it into thirds and store each third in secure, geographically distributed locations.
 Consider these storage media options:

 - Storing the secret on a hardware wallet (such as a Trezor or Ledger) that is never connected to a networked machine.
 - There are products that let you store the key on steel (such as Cryptosteel or BILLFODL).
 This medium is resistant to both water damage and fire damage.